GTmetrix Performance Blog

 For Best Results

-If you have a mission critical WordPress installation and are looking for a next-level caching solution, we recommend WP Rocket to automatically cache your WordPress install and reduce initial server time/TTFB (as well as improve other audits).
+If you have a mission critical WordPress installation and are looking for a next-level performance solution, we recommend WP Rocket – a complete performance toolkit to apply key front-end optimizations, automatically improve various audits, and add powerful caching to reduce initial server time/TTFB.

-Follow the instructions below to set up WP Rocket and add page caching functionality to your website:
+Follow the instructions below to set up WP Rocket and automatically apply performance best practices and page caching functionality to your website:

 a) Purchase and Install WP Rocket